-- Servers: displays a list of connected servers, printers, and job queues.
-Click the Add (+) button to connect to additional Fiery servers.
-Click Server > Server Manager to configure printers, workflow and media, and add users. - Job status: gives an overview of jobs that are currently being processed or printed. - Search, Views and Filters: quickly locates jobs by any criteria displayed in the job columns.
+- Job status gives an overview of jobs that are currently being processed or printed. - Search, Views and Filters: quickly locates jobs by any criteria displayed in the job columns.
 The advanced search finds jobs based on multiple criteria.
-You can save custom search filters, and change the window view to display thumbnail images of your jobs. - Job list: displays all jobs for the selected queue, custom view, or filter.
+You can save custom search filters, and change the window view to display thumbnail images of your jobs. - Job list displays all jobs for the selected queue, custom view, or filter.
 Right-click a column heading to customize the displayed job information.
 Right-click a job to access commands for job printing, or management, or to view details of ink and media consumption.
-Double-click a job to open Job Editor and make job settings. - Job Preview: displays the job content (thumbnail) of a selected job.
-The preview shows the input content only and is not updated if you make color management or layout changes in Job Editor. - Job Summary: provides details of a selected job.
-Click the pencil icon to edit the number of copies.
+Double-click a job to open Job Editor and make job settings. - Job Preview displays the job content (thumbnail) of a selected job.
+The preview shows the input content only and is not updated if you make color management or layout changes in Job Editor.

-- Media Configuration: displays the settings of the selected media.
+- Job Summary provides details of a selected job.
+Click the pencil icon to edit the number of copies. - Media Configuration: displays the settings of the selected media.
 You can apply a different media to a selected job by clicking Edit.
-This setting can be very useful-for example, if you want to switch to a different output resolution at the last minute. - Fiery Smart Search: provides a direct link to all content available on EFI Communities and in the online help.
+This setting can be very useful-for example, if you want to switch to a different output resolution at the last minute. - Fiery Smart Search provides a direct link to all content available on Fiery Communities and in the online help.
 Fiery Smart Search is a convenient tool to help you find information related to any part of Command WorkStation.
 Click the magnifying glass located in the lower-left corner of the window to start your search.